105 – Carleton University

 You are required to submit biographical information and a transcript of your most recent studies.
 You must also satisfy the prerequisite requirements for your program of choice.

-As a general rule, if you successfully completed courses from a recognized university or college, or from selected high school curricula such as IB or AP, you will be considered for transfer credit at Carleton.
+As a general rule, if you successfully completed courses from a recognized university or college, or from selected high school curricula such as International Baccalaureate or Advanced Placement, you will be considered for transfer credit at Carleton.
 All previous studies will be assessed once the Admissions Office receives the necessary official transcripts and course descriptions.

 Note: Course descriptions from universities and colleges outside Canada and the US must be certified by the institution.
 In all cases, the credit you receive depends on:

 - the degree program(s) at Carleton you are applying for and

 - the relevance of the course to your proposed degree.